-This year, Run For H2O Vancouver is supporting the village of Cosibal, Guatemala — home to 142 families (more than 850 people) in the province of El Quiché.
-The community is located in a high mountainous area 2,020m above sea level – so high that there are no upstream sources of water.
+This year, Run For H2O Vancouver is supporting the village of Chixocol, Guatemala – home to 200 families (more than 1,200 people) in the province of Quiché.
+The community is located in a mountainous area 1,486m above sea level- so high that there are no upstream sources of water.

-The only sources of water are from a small creek at the bottom of the valley and small water posits.
-To drink, cook, bathe, wash, and feed animals, families – especially women and children – must make the long, exhausting trek of about 2.5 kilometres about six times daily, carrying heavy loads of water up the mountain to their homes.
-This water is contaminated with bacteria and pathogens, causing frequent diarrhea and waterborne illnesses.
+Chixocol is 3 km away from Zacualpa, the closest municipality.
+With no safe road into the community, residents are isolated from the luxuries of the town - abundant food, a market, plumbing, and clean water.
+The only sources of water for the families of Chixocol are from a small creek at the bottom of the valley.
+To drink, cook, bathe, wash, and feed animals, families – especially women and children – must make the long, exhausting trek of about 4 kilometres up to 3 times daily, carrying heavy loads of water up the mountain to their homes.
+This walk takes up to 60 minutes and families will spend 2-3 hours everyday simply walking.
+Even after finishing their last trip for the day, families cannot relax due to the fear of illness.
+Water is often contaminated with bacteria and pathogens, causing frequent diarrhea and waterborne illnesses.

-The community of Cosibal is hopeful for the changes they will soon be able to make.
-With your support, the Run For H2O will be able to provide the funds needed to build a pump / gravity water system in Cosibal.
+The community of Chixocol is hopeful for the changes they will soon be able to make.
+With your support, the Run for H2O will be able to provide the funds needed gravity water system in Chixocol.

 All the families are organized, ready, and eager to put in the hard physical work to build the water system, including collecting local materials like stone and sand from the riverbeds and carrying them up the mountainside; carrying cement, pipes, and tools to wherever they are needed; and digging trenches and installing pipes for the water distribution.